stepheniota/physics-40b-s19/README.md

 W 2 -- 3 pm in Skye 113<br/>
 F 11 -- 12 noon in Skye 112 (*times updated 04/24*)<br/>
 **Lecture**<br/>
+Dr. Barsukov<br/>
-Dr. Barsukov; TR 12:40 -- 2 pm in Physics 2000
+TR 12:40 -- 2 pm in Physics 2000

 Feel free to contact me with any questions!

 ---
 ## Supplemental materials
-**DISCLAIMER**: these are *NOT* a substitute for attending lecture or the professor's assigned readings/assignments!
+**DISCLAIMER**: these are *not* a substitute for attending lecture or the professor's assigned readings/assignments!
-I am simply recommending resources I found useful when I was taking 40B and other related courses.
+I am simply recommending resources I found useful when I was taking 40B.

 ### Unofficial Formula Sheet
 Frequently updated